tomczyn/ellipse/README.md

 - **Effect** - Events sent from the processor to the view, effects aren't cached for new subscribers, e.g. effects won't be resend during configuration change.
 They're useful for navigation, or showing popups and messages on the UI.
 E.g. `GoToHomeScreenEffect`
 - **PartialState** - Object to help modify the view state through `reduce` method.

 View creates view events, which are sent to the processor.
 Processor maps view events to partial states.
-Partial states modify the view state's, which are sent back to view to be rendered.
+Partial state modifies the view's state, which is sent back to view to be rendered.

 Processor's have minimal public API that is needed to create unidirectional data flow, e.g. `StateProcessor`:
 ```kotlin